cnily03-hive/PangBai-Go/README.md

 ## Exploit

+The `/eye` route has vulnerability of SSTI.
+By passing `input` GET parameter, the server will render the template with the input.

+Therefore, visit `/eye?input={{.Config.JwtKey}}` to leak the JWT key.

+The `/favorite` route needs us to send a PUT request with cookie and body.
+We can easily sign the Cookie whose `user` is `Papa` with the leaked key, and use `{{ .Curl "url" }}` to take exploit of SSRF.
+Note that the Gopher protocol is useful to send raw TCP request of HTTP.

+After changing the value of `SignaturePath` into `/proc/self/environ`, we can read the environment variables of the server by simply visiting `/favorite`.

-The exploit script is provided in [exploit/exp.py](exploit/exp.py).
-Just run the script with Python.
+The exploit script is provided on [exploit/exp.py](exploit/exp.py).
+Just run it with Python.

 ```bash
 python3 exp.py '172.18.0.2:8000' # Please replace the origin